 ▶ Pulse Mode All LEDs simultaneously fade in and fade out.

 ➤ Color Cycle All LEDs simultaneously cycle through a full spectrum of colors.

-▶ Static Mode
+➤ Static Mode

-▶ Flash Mode
+➤ Flash Mode

+➤ Double Flash

 All LEDs emit a single color.
 (Default)

-▶ Flash Mode

 All LEDs simultaneously flash on and off.

+All LEDs flash in an interlaced pattern.